olga-demidko/documentation/docs/guide/np-web-ui/scanning/managing-authentications/types/form-authentication.md

    ![form-setup](../media/form-setup.png ':size=45%')

 5. In the **Valid Authentication Response** section, select the options you want to use during the application scanning to determine that the authenticated resource has been reached.
-The options define how the application responds in case a full authentication flow passes successfully:
+The options define how the application responds in case a full authentication flow has passed successfully:
     *   **Detect using response status** - enter the HTTP response that will tell you about the authentication success.
     *   **Detect using header pattern** - enter the header and Regex pattern that will tell about the authentication success.
     *   **Detect using body pattern** - Enter the body pattern that will tell you about the authentication success.

   ![valid-response](../media/valid-response.png ':size=45%')

 6. In the **Invalid Authentication Response** section, select the options you want to use during the application scanning to determine if the authenticated session is no longer valid and the authenticated resources cannot be reached.
-The options define how the application responds in case the authentication session fails:
+The options define how the application responds in case the authentication session has failed:
     *   **Detect using response status** - enter the HTTP response that will tell you about the authentication failure.
     *   **Detect using header pattern** - enter the header and Regex pattern that will tell about the authentication failure.
     *   **Detect using body pattern** - Enter the body pattern that will tell you about the authentication failure.